iodigital-com/SecretSanta/README.md

 Welcome to Secret Santa
 =======================

 Welcome to the repository for SecretSanta.
+See [LICENSE](https://github.com/tvlooy/SecretSanta/blob/master/htdocs/src/Intracto/SecretSantaBundle/Resources/meta/LICENSE) for usage terms.

 ###Installation